Sleeping disorders are very common in the United States, and one of the most commonly prescribed medications is a sedative called Ambien.

 - Vivid dreams or suicidal thoughts

 The above list of symptoms is just a part of Ambien addiction.
-Those who are experiencing difficulty balancing home and work tasks, forgetting appointments, or skipping out on social commitments may benefit from talking with an addiction specialist who could help you sort through things.
-Life stressors can often disguise substance use disorder, so if you think that someone you know might be struggling, it’s never too late to reach out.
+Those experiencing difficulty balancing home and work tasks, forgetting appointments, or skipping out on social commitments may benefit from talking with an addiction specialist who could help you sort through things.
+Life stressors can often disguise substance use disorder, so it’s never too late to reach out if you think someone you know might be struggling.
 If your own life is starting to feel out of control, then taking the first step towards recovery can change your life for the better.

 Is Ambien Addiction Treatable?